Eoic/Papyrus/README.md

 <a href="https://karolis-1.gitbook.io/papyrus-project/"><img src="https://img.shields.io/badge/Specification-GitBook-%234477de.svg"/></a>

 # Papyrus
-This project aims to be a solution for managing electronic and physical books across various types of devices and making reading more fun by tracking reading statistics, setting reading goals and more.
+The primary objective of this project is to provide a comprehensive solution for managing both electronic and physical books across a diverse range of devices.
+The ultimate aim is to enhance the joy of reading by enabling users to track their reading statistics, set customized reading goals, and more.

 #### Main features
 * E-book uploading and management (shelves, topics, etc)